apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 --------------------

-After you save the SSH keypair file, you must create an Instance by using the template that you created at `Section 5.2.1, “ Creating an Instance Template that Supports SSH Keys” <#create-ssh-template>`__.
+After you save the SSH keypair file, you must create an Instance by using the Template that you created at `Section 5.2.1, “ Creating an Instance Template that Supports SSH Keys” <#create-ssh-template>`__.
 Ensure that you use the same SSH key name that you created at `Section 5.2.2, “Creating the SSH Keypair” <#create-ssh-keypair>`__.